-Business management is rapidly changing from old authoritarian models to more open methods at many companies that have been inspired by the culture of social media and Web 2.0 technology and have begun facilitating the sharing of information on ideas and projects.
+Business management is rapidly changing from old, authoritarian models to more open methods, as many companies have been inspired by social media and newer web technologies and thus have begun facilitating the sharing of information.

 Call it Business Management 2.0, in which firms essentially run themselves – up to a point, anyway.